npatsiatzis/uart/README.md

 | [formal](https://github.com/npatsiatzis/uart/tree/main/formal) | Formal Verification using  PSL properties and [YoysHQ/sby](https://github.com/YosysHQ/oss-cad-suite-build) |

-This is<!--  the tree view of the strcture of the repo.
+This is the tree view of the strcture of the repo.
 <pre>
 <font size = "2">
 .